 Transmission of SARS-CoV-2 occurs via respiratory droplets/aerosols and direct contact with infected individuals or indirect via contaminated fomites.
-Host factors that contribute to transmission efficiency include duration of infection, intensity of shedding, and host behaviour and population density.
+Host factors which contribute to transmission include duration of infection, intensity of shedding, and host behavior and population density.
 Interactions regularly occur between infected humans and animals, infected animals with other animals, and their environments, complicating the epidemiology of SARS-CoV-2.
-Natural SARS-CoV-2 infection in farmed mink has demonstrated the significant economic and public health repercussions that can result when variants emerge from an animal reservoir [4,23].
+Natural SARS-CoV-2 infection in farmed mink has demonstrated the significant economic and public health repercussions that can result when variants emerge from an animal reservoir (4, 23).
 Cross-species maintenance of SARS-CoV-2 makes control of the virus exponentially more complicated.
 Identification of susceptible hosts and respective biosurveillance is critical to mitigate future secondary zoonotic events.
 Furthermore, the absence or limited manifestation of clinical symptoms presented by some of the highly susceptible species, such as cats, ferrets or wild-tailed deer, likely contributes to many unnoticed and underreported zoonotic and reverse-zoonotic events.

 Sheep are economically important domestic ruminants, commonly farmed worldwide.
-Sheep are often maintained in large flocks and frequently interact with humans during standard farming activities such as sheering, milking, slaughter for meat, or at petting-zoos; sheep also potentially have contact with other susceptible animal species such as mice, cats and deer.
-However, to date, there has been very limited data on the susceptibility of sheep to SARS-CoV-2.
-An in silico study modelling the interactions between species-specific ACE2 receptors and the SARS-CoV-2 spike protein [24] indicates that sheep are potentially susceptible to SARS-CoV-2.
-In agreement with that study, replication of SARS-CoV-2 in sheep-derived respiratory tissues was demonstrated in an ex vivo infection study [25].
-A recent in vivo study with experimentally infected sheep (n = 4)found no virus nor viral RNA in swabs or tissues, but some sheep did develop low neutralizing antibodies suggesting possible limited infection [26].
-However, a limited serological survey of sheep in close contact with humans pre- and post-pandemic at a veterinary campus in Spain discovered no detectable SARS-CoV-2 antibodies, suggesting sheep might not be readily susceptible [27].
+Sheep are often maintained in large flocks, and frequently interact with humans during standard farming activities, sheering, milking, slaughter for meat, at petting-zoos; sheep also potentially have contact with other susceptible animal species such as mice, cats and deer.
+However, to date there has been very limited data on the susceptibility of sheep to SARS-CoV-2.
+An in silico study modeling the interactions between species-specific ACE2 receptors and the SARS-CoV-2 spike protein (24) indicates that sheep are potentially susceptible to SARS-CoV-2.
+In agreement with that study, replication of SARS-CoV-2 in sheep-derived respiratory tissues was demonstrated in an ex vivo infection study (25).
+However, a limited serological survey of sheep in close contact with humans pre- and post-pandemic at a veterinary campus in Spain discovered no detectable SARS-CoV-2 antibodies, suggesting sheep might not be readily susceptible (26).

 In this study, we investigated the susceptibility of sheep (Ovis aries) both in vitro and in vivo to SARS-CoV-2.
 First, ruminant-derived cell cultures were infected and viral growth kinetics determined.
 Secondly, we challenged eight sheep and studied virus transmission by co-mingling two naïve sentinel sheep at 1-day post challenge (DPC).
 Postmortem evaluations and tissues collections were performed at 4, 8 and 21 DPC to determine SARS-CoV-2 infection and disease progression.
 Clinical (swabs) and serological samples were collected over the course of the study to monitor viral shedding and seroconversion, respectively.
-In addition, sheep were inoculated with a mixture of two SARS-CoV-2 strains, representatives of the ancestral lineage A strain and the B.1.1.7-like alpha variant of concern (VOC) to study the competition of the two viruses.
+In addition, sheep were inoculated with a mixture of two SARS-CoV-2 strains, representatives of the ancestral lineage A strain and the a B.1.1.7-like alpha variant of concern (VOC) to study the competition of the two viruses.
 The results of this study are important for understanding the role of sheep in the ecology of SARS-CoV-2.